June 26, 2026

 Why new mattresses smell, how long off-gassing lasts by material, and the fastest ways to air out your bed.

 You unwrap the new bed, feel the fresh foam expand, and then the smell hits.
 Off-gassing is the release of volatile organic compounds (VOCs) from foams, adhesives, and fabrics after compression and shipping.
-Most of the time it is short-lived and harmless, but the first few days decide whether your mattress smells clean or sticks around as a headache.
+Most of the time it is short-lived and fades with ventilation, but the first few days decide whether your mattress smells clean or sticks around as a headache.
 This guide gives you timelines by material, a 48-hour acceleration plan, red-flag smells, and practical scripts for when to escalate with the seller.

 Fast TLDR